dotnet/csharplang/proposals/roles.md

 - Otherwise, an attempt is made to process `E.I` as an extension method invocation.
 If this fails, `E.I` is an invalid member reference, and a binding-time error occurs.

 TODO Note: above rules prevent `underlying.M()` from binding to `LegacyExtension.M(this Role)`.
+TODO Is the "where `T` is not a type parameter" portion still relevant?

 #### Compatible substituted extension type

 An extension type `X` is compatible with given type `U` if:
-- `X` is non-generic and its underlying type is `U`
+- `X` is non-generic and its underlying type is `U`, a base type of `U` or an implemented interface of `U`
-- a possible type substitution on the type parameters of `X` yields underlying type `U`.
+- a possible type substitution on the type parameters of `X` yields underlying type `U` a base type of `U` or an implemented interface of `U`.
 Such substitution is unique.
 We call the resulting substituted type `X` the "compatible substituted extension type"

 #### Extension member lookup

 If the *simple_name* or *member_access* occurs as the *primary_expression* of an *invocation_expression*, the member is said to be invoked.

-TODO do we need to include indexer access (*element_access*) and operator invocation?

 Given an underlying type `U` and an identifier `I`, the objective is to find an extension member `X.I`, if possible.